Name: At Home Income Package

 I wouldn't be surprised.
 It's like all these products were made by the same person.
 They all follow the same format.
 At least, it makes it easier for us to spot them, and leave the page as soon as possible.

 If you're like the rest of us, and you want to create a real online business, then check out my favorite product.
-It's called Wealthy Affiliate, and nope, it doesn't advertise a bunch of false promises.

 It's a full online business course that teaches you how to start a business from scratch.
 The training is incredibly helpful and simple – anyone can follow it.
 On top of that, all the training is organized into sections in order, so you can follow it step by step.
 This is how I got started and created my first business, and it's why I recommend it to newbies just like you!